DataVisHub/gojs-course/lessons/lesson-01-diagram-instance.md

 ## Layouts
 In this example, we're going to create the British Royal family tree.
 All data has already been prepared.
-To use them, we have to import them in `add-model.ts` and replace the current data arrays as such:
+To use them, we have to import them in `add-model.ts` and replace the current data arrays like this:

 ```typescript
 // add-model.ts